patrickthesailorman/bowtie/README.md

 ## Encoding
 Adding gzip encoding will tell Jersey to use the GZIPContentEncodingFilter for the request.
 Adding the Accept-Encoding header and returning the response with a GZIPInputStream.

+##Caching
+Requests are cached using the Cache-Control header.
+No other caching mechanism is currently supported.

+See:  "<Insert link to ticket for -> Add support for Max-Age header"

+Caching is done using key/value where:
+* key:  <CacheKeyGroup>:<Request Path>
+* value:  CachedResponse

+Supported caches:
+* GuavaRestCache:  Pass in a Guava Cache and caching will be performed in memory
+* MemcacheRestCache:  Cache the response in Memcache

 # Tests